JGP-jpg/JGP-jpg.github.io/README.md

     - A benefit to using Android Studio is having access to built-in features such as Room DB which is a library that works as a layer over SQLite.
 Switching to Room DB allowed me to maintain best coding practices through separation of concerns and organized code.

 ## Code Review
 This code review provides a walk-through of my original artifact and details the ways in which I planned to make each enhancement.
 Additionally, I took that opportunity to acknowledge the preexisting errors and warnings within my code.
+[Click here for the code review!](https://youtu.be/mkwruYMQmUM)

 ## Enhancement One
 #### MVVM Architecture